mibs510/DigitalVAR/README.md

 (or some other script in the latter) will configure eth1 as as the LAN that faces the PXE clients.

+### ocs-functions
+* Line(s) edited: 4866, more `Press Enter` nonsense

+### ocs-live-blacklist.conf
+This is used to blacklist kernel modules from loading.
+Usually these modules are completely useless but may include those causing kernel panics or other issues when loaded automatically by the kernel itself.

 ### ocs-live-netcfg
 This file basically configures the ethernet that is facing the PXE clients.
 All lines mentioned automate the configuration with a static ip address.